 On the other hand, Drywall is used in the living room or bedroom.
 And it doesn’t appear to be very decorative.
 As a result, people prefer to use drop ceilings.
 The cost of replacing the drop ceiling with Drywall is also considerable.

 Frequently Asked Questions

-Drop ceiling vs. drywall Soundproofing can offer soundproofing in two ways: absorbing sound waves and preventing noise from echo.
+Drop ceiling vs. drywall Soundproofing can offer soundproofing in two ways: absorbing sound waves and preventing noise from echoing.

 What Is the Purpose of Drop Ceilings in Basements?

-Drop ceilings are common in basement soundproofing.
-Moreover, it is a good noise reduction source.
+Drop ceilings are standard in basement soundproofing.
+Moreover, it is a good noise-reduction source.

 Is Drywall Fire-Resistant?